JustinHu1988/My-notes/Code.md

-For example, a group of instructions that multiply 2 bytes is an ideal candidate for a subroutine.
+*For example, a group of instructions that multiply 2 bytes is an ideal candidate for a subroutine*.
 Let's take a look:

 - In Chapter 17, the bytes to be multiplied (and the result) were stored in particular locations in memory.

-- This 8080 subroutine instead multiplied the byte in register `B` by the byte in register `C` and puts the 16-bit product in register `HL`:
+- This 8080 subroutine instead multiplied the byte in register `B` by the byte in register `C` and puts the 16-bit product in register `HL`, *Here is a multiply subroutine :*

   ```
   Multiply:	PUSH PSW		;Save registers being altered